JetBrains/resharper-unity/readme.md

 # Unity for ReSharper

-This plugin adds basic support for [Unity](http://unity3d.com/) to ReSharper.
+This plugin adds support for [Unity](http://unity3d.com/) to ReSharper.

 Current features:

+* ReSharper knows about all Unity based classes (`MonoBehaviour`, `ScriptableObject`, `EditorWindow`, etc.) via analysis of the Unity API surface and documentation.
-* ReSharper knows about classes that derive from `UnityEngine.MonoBehaviour` and the classes, public fields and methods are no longer marked as unused when Solution Wide Analysis is enabled.
+* Methods and fields implicitly used by Unity are no longer marked as unused by ReSharper.
-* <kbd>Alt</kbd>+<kbd>Insert</kbd> on `MonoBehaviour` classes to generate event handlers, with method parameters.
-Invoke the shortcut on the class declaration.
+* <kbd>Alt</kbd>+<kbd>Insert</kbd> on Unity based classes to generate message handler methods via GUI.
+* Auto complete will suggest message handler names when declaring methods in Unity based classes.
+* Descriptions for message handler methods and parameters in Unity based classes are shown in tooltips and QuickDoc.
+To show the items in tooltips, ReSharper's "Colour identifiers" and "Replace Visual Studio tooltips" setting must be enabled (search for them in settings).
+Alternatively, use the excellent [Enhanced Tooltip](https://github.com/MrJul/ReSharper.EnhancedTooltip#readme) plugin.
+* "Read more" in QuickDoc will navigate to the Unity API documentation, locally if available, or via the Unity website.
+* Code completion, find usages and rename support for string literals in `MonoBehaviour.Invoke`, `InvokeRepeating` and `CancelInvoke`.
-* Suppresses the naming consistency warnings on `MonoBehaviour` event handlers.
-E.g. ReSharper no longer suggests that `AnimatorIK` be renamed to `AnimatorIk`.
+* Suppress naming consistency warnings for known Unity message handlers.
+E.g. RSharper no longer suggests that `AnimatorIK` be renamed to `AnimatorIk`.
 * Disables the `Assets` and `Assets\Scripts` from being considered as "namespace providers".
 This means ReSharper will no longer suggest to include `Assets` or `Scripts` in the namespace of your code.
 * Automatically sets Unity projects to be C# 5 only.
 The Unity compiler is only C# 5, so no more incompatible C# 6 suggestions!

-That's it!
-If you want anything else, [suggest it](https://github.com/JetBrains/resharper-unity/issues)!
+Please feel free to [suggest new features in the issues](https://github.com/JetBrains/resharper-unity/issues)!

 ## Installing